CPMpy/cpmpy/docs/modeling.md

     # bv & iv,          # not allowed, choose one of:
     bv & (iv == 1),     # allowed
     bv & (iv != 0),     # allowed
+    # bv & iv01,        # not allowed, still an integer
 )
 ```